serngawy/KubeOvSPlugin/README.md

 The framework will be consist of 2 modules

-1- Symkloud CNI.
+1- OvS CNI.
-2- Symkloud KubeProxy.
+2- OvS KubeProxy.

 **1- Symkloud CNI (Sym-CNI)**